El Frontón

 El Frontón is a deserted island and former penal colony off the coast of Callao, Peru.

 Geography

 Dry, deserted and without vegetation, it is located 7 km from the coast, to the west of La Punta District and to the southeast of San Lorenzo Island.
-It has an approximate area of 1 km² and is frequented by marine animals such as sea lions and the Humboldt penguin.
+It has an approximate area of 1 km2 and is frequented by marine animals such as sea lions and the Humboldt penguin.

 History

 From its viceregal era up until the early 19th century, the island was inhabited only by pirates and privateers, and was also known by the nickname of Dead Man's Island (La Isla del Muerto).

 Prison

 The island became a penal colony in the early 19th century, starting in 1917, under president José Pardo's second administration.
-Initially a maximum security prison, the island eventually housed political prisoners, such as future president Fernando Belaúnde Terry, who, his imprisonment, made an unsuccessful attempt to swim to freedom.
+Initially a maximum security prison, the island eventually housed political prisoners, such as future president Fernando Belaúnde Terry, who, during his imprisonment, made an unsuccessful attempt to swim to freedom.
 Hugo Blanco was also imprisoned on the island.
 The prison was renamed to San Juan Bautista Prison in 1981.